 Isaac is a precursor to Jesus…a picture of our promised Messiah.
 This story serves as a great reminder.
 Not only was the Savior coming as a babe wrapped in swaddling clothes…there is a waiting promise applicable for us today.
 Jesus will come back again (Jn 14:3).
 We must patiently wait for His 2nd coming.

 But how well will we wait?
 Will we scoff like our dear friend Sarah?
-Will we take matters into our own hands, forgetting about God?
+Or try to take matters into our own hands, forgetting about God?
 Will we allow DOUBT a seat at our table?

 God doesn’t show up early, nor is He ever late.
 At the very time…His promise will be revealed.